mikethedefense/CalclulatorApp/README.md

 ---

 ## Usage
-1. Press the first number (you can press multiple in order to get a multi-digit number)
+1. Press the first number (you can press multiple in order to get a multi-digit number or use the decimal button)
 2. Press one of the operators
 3. Press another number (again, you can press multiple in order to get a multi-digit number)
 4. Then, you can either press another operator and repeat the steps, or press the equal sign